 Our DFW vasectomy clinic uses this advanced method and Gentle Procedures Clinics across North America have been performing scalpel-free vasectomies with great success for many years.

-No scalpel vasectomy is a simple and elegant in-office procedure that many studies show has significant advantages over conventional vasectomy.
+No scalpel vasectomy is a simple in-office procedure that many studies show has significant advantages over conventional vasectomy.
 NSV is comparatively faster, has a swifter recovery time, safer (one-eighth the rate of bleeding and infection) and can be virtually pain-free – especially when coupled with no-needle anesthesia – as done at our Texas vasectomy clinic.

 With a conventional vasectomy procedure, a doctor would make two incisions, one on each side of the scrotum, perform the procedure, and then stitch up the incisions.
 The stitches would then have to be removed about a week later.